Health Education England (HEE) in the East of England funds the following opportunities for staff interested in developing clinical academic careers:

 - Post-doctoral Bridging Fellowship for individuals planning to apply for a HEE/NIHR Clinical Lecturer Fellowship or similar Post-Doctoral fellowship

-Congratulations to the HEE interns and bridging fellows for 2019/2020.
+Congratulations to this year’s HEE interns and bridging fellows.

-Applications will open again for this scheme in spring 2020.
+Applications will open again for this scheme in the spring.

 Enquiries can be directed to HEE.email@example.com

 The internships and fellowships are being managed by the University of East Anglia in collaboration with other HEIs in the East of England.